universityofgalway-library/dspace-pure-metadata-matching/docs/patch_records.md

 - All patch modes **read the input file once** and process it in a single pass — combining modes is efficient.
 - Progress bars (via `tqdm`) are shown for each active mode.
 - Records that require no changes for a given mode are silently skipped and counted in the summary.
+- `--workflow-from-log` requires `--patch-workflow`; supplying it without `--patch-workflow` is an error.
+- `--publisher-mapping` and `--dspace-csv` must be supplied together with `--patch-publishers`; using either without the other is an error.